10 Tips For Seniors Living with High Blood Pressure

 7. Don’t smoke

 When someone smokes, the nicotine raises blood pressure and heart rate.
-Smoking also causes arteries to tighten, which also increases blood pressure.
+Smoking also causes arteries to tighten, which increases blood pressure.

 8. Drink less alcohol